Nikita7291/dataset/docs/about.en.md

 The project examines structured network flows containing both profiles of regular network activity (legitimate traffic) and vectorized traces of targeted cyber attacks of various types.
 Each record in the dataset is a vector of statistical features extracted from network packets at the transport and network layers of the OSI model.

+## Data sources and origin of CSE-CIC-IDS2018

+The original dataset **CSE-CIC-IDS2018** was developed jointly by the Canadian Cybersecurity Institute (CIC) and the Canadian Communications Security Center (CSE).
+The traffic was generated in a large-scale Amazon AWS cloud environment and includes network flow logs extracted using the CICFlowMeter-V3 utility.

+**Official resources:**

+* **Website of the authors (CIC):** [CSE-CIC-IDS2018 Dataset](http://www.unb.ca/cic/datasets/ids-2018.html )
+* **AWS Open Data Registry:** [A Realistic Cyber Defense Dataset](https://registry.opendata.aws/cse-cic-ids2018/)
 ---

 ## 2. Relevance of the topic